prezire/ktn/readme.rst

 Resources
 *********

-Report any issues to `Ktn in BitBucket <https://bitbucket.org/mamoin/ktn/issues?status=new&status=open>`_.
+Report any issues to `Ktn in GitHub <https://github.com/prezire/ktn/issues>`_.
 Or better yet, contribute.

 ***************
 Acknowledgement
 ***************

-PHP, open-source communities, developers, designers, animal welfares and you.
+PHP, open-source communities, developers, designers, animal welfare organizations and you.